LouisCharlesC/safe/README.md

 #### Flexibly construct the value object and mutex
 Just remember: the first argument to a Lockable constructor is used to construct the mutex, the other arguments are used for the value object.

-*Note: when constructing a Lockable object and the mutex is default constructed but the value object is not, you must pass the safe::default_construct_mutex_ tag.
-You can also pass an empty set of curly brackets {}.*
+*Note: when constructing a Lockable object and the mutex is default constructed but the value object is not, you must pass the safe::default_construct_mutex tag or a set of curly brackets {} as the first constructor argument.*

 Examples:
 ```c++